genexuslabs/chameleon-controls-library/src/components/tree-view/tree-view/readme.md

 ### `scrollIntoVisible(treeItemId: string) => Promise<void>`

-Given an item id, it displays and scrolls into the item view.
+Given an item id, it scrolls into the item view.

 #### Parameters